OpenSPP/documentation/docs/howto/developer_guides/custom_audit.md

 ],
 ```

 3. To add the new field in the new module, develop a Python file named `spp_audit_rule.py` that extends `spp.audit.rule` and incorporate this file into `models/init.py`.
-The definition of the population fields should be implemented as demonstrated below.
+The definition of the active field should be implemented as demonstrated below.

 ```python
 from odoo import api, fields, models